dcardone/TuneCraftV2/README.md

 This is my extended version of the final group project for the Spring '25 semester course, CMSC335: Web Development.
-The oringal version was created by myself, Zachary Hiner, and Bemi Onitiri.
+The original version was created by myself, Zachary Hiner, and Bemi Onitiri.

 **App Description:** Users are provided song suggestions based on vibe, genre, danceability, instrumentals, and volume.
 Users can then access their previous suggestions as well as their current suggestion.